 Step 1: Open the data in Power Query

 Open the data set in Power Query that you want to transpose.
-Picture below shows the data that we want to transpose.
+The picture below shows the data that we want to transpose.
 We will transpose this data to rotate it from rows to columns.

 Step 2: Transpose the data table